dylanafterall/OnsetEngine/tools/formatter/README.txt

 3) In terminal, enter:  ./formatter.sh <input_file> <output_file>
         For example:    ./formatter.sh "cube.obj" "component_mesh_cube.h"
 4) The output .h file has been generated and added to include/meshes
-4) Add output .h file  to include/component_all.h
+4) Manually add output .h file  to include/component_all.h